 Communicating expected outcomes to students so they can take ownership of their progress towards mastery

 At all times, students should have a “bird’s-eye” view of the course structure, as well as a detailed writeup of the expected outcomes for the individual lesson.
 I once taught at a school where we would post the California Content Standard for each lesson we taught, and students would keep a list so they could check off their progress through the whole course.
 Video games often excel at this.
-In Angry Birds, you can look back over a list of the challenges you’ve taken, see your scores (1-3 stars) and even re-attempt levels to improve your score.
+In Angry Birds, you can progress to the next level after scoring two stars on a challenge,but you can also persevere to achieve mastery (3 stars) if you are motivated to do so.
 You can also look ahead to see how much more there is to learn.
+All of these design choices supports students’ ability to self-monitor and develop metacognition about themselves as learners.

 I’d be very interested to learn what insights you’ve gained into online learning from playing games!
 Please share them in the comments below….